 Legendary pianist Mitsuko Uchida brings a deep insight into the music she plays through her own quest for truth and beauty.
 Renowned for her interpretations of Mozart, Schubert, Schumann and Beethoven, she has also illuminated the music of Berg, Schoenberg, Webern and Boulez for a new generation of listeners.

 In 2016 Mitsuko Uchida embarks on a close partnership with the Mahler Chamber Orchestra and began a series of concerts directing Mozart concerti from the keyboard in extensive tours of major European venues and Japan.
 Other highlights of the 2015-16 season include an acclaimed performance of the Schönberg piano concerto with the London Philharmonic and Valdimir Jurowski at the 2015 BBC Proms, play-directing the Cleveland Orchestra in performances at Severance Hall and Carnegie Hall, and two appearances at the 2016 Baden-Baden Festival with the Berlin Philharmonic and Sir Simon Rattle.
 Recital tour venues in 2016 include the Amsterdam Concertgebouw, Théâtre des Champs Elysées in Paris, the Vienna Konzerthaus, the Royal Festival Hall in London and Carnegie Hall in New York.
-With a strong commitment to playing chamber music, Mitsuko Uchida collaborates closely with the world’s finest musicians.
+With a strong commitment to (deleted ‘playing’) chamber music, Mitsuko Uchida collaborates closely with the world’s finest musicians.
 Following concerts with Dorothea Röschmann, the Ebène Quartet and Magdalena Kožená in 2015, Uchida will also appear in chamber music programmes with members of the Chicago Symphony Orchestra in the United States, and with Jörg Widmann and members of the Mahler Chamber Orchestra in a residency at the Alte Oper in Frankfurt.

 Mitsuko Uchida’s loyal relationship with the finest orchestras and concert halls has resulted in numerous residencies.
 She has been Artist-in-Residence at the Cleveland Orchestra and at the Berlin Philharmonic, the Vienna Konzerthaus, Salzburg Mozartwoche and Lucerne Festival.
 Carnegie Hall dedicated to her a Perspectives series entitled ‘Mitsuko Uchida: Vienna Revisited’ and the Concertgebouw a Carte Blanche series.